I know what it’s like...

 Since takeoff, I have been helping leaders move past deep fears in order to confidently embody their fundraising and leadership superpowers.

-Since 2018, I have successfully coached over 160 fundraisers and organizations to increase their fundraising capacity by powerfully combining my tactical fundraising expertise with the best executive coaching tools out there.
-This combination allows my clients to identify both internal and external barriers to success, and, together, we overcome them and design strategies with them in mind.
+Since 2018, I have successfully coached hundreds of fundraisers and organizations to increase their fundraising capacity by powerfully combining my tactical fundraising expertise with the best executive coaching tools out there.

 and they see results.